isaacto/cronrepo/README.md

 handy to be able to differentiate them.
 We can add a "job ID" to the above line, like this:

-    # CRON@alice%second::11-20/2 05 01-07 * 2,4 + foo bar
+    # CRON@alice%second:5:11-20/2 05 01-07 * 2,4 + foo bar

 The job ID consists of word characters (letters, digits and underscores).
 The job ID is set as the environment variable CRONREPO_JID.

+The above job shows two more features of the tagline:

+  * We can put an integer between the double-colon to give a level number to the job.
+The default level is 0.
+This is useful in the show-inv command described below.
-The above job shows one more feature of the tagline: we can add parameters to the cron job, by adding it to the tagline after a "+" character.
+  * We can add parameters to the cron job, by adding it to the tagline after a "+" character.
 The above job will be executed with two arguments "foo" and "bar".

 # The cronrepo program

-The cronrepo program manage the cron jobs given a directory of cron job files.
+The cronrepo program manages the cron jobs given a directory of cron job files.
 This is done by the followings:

   * Generation and installation